-Directions: Put each group of words together in a sentence.
-Example A: park went to David Answer: David went to the park. interesting 1. was Thegame 2. under the tunnel sped The car 3.
-John the baseball hit jumped on David the trampoline 4.
+mple A: park wer: David went to went to the park.
+David

+1. was The game interesting

+2. under the tunnel sped The car

+3. John the baseball hit

+4. jumped on David the trampoline

 5. dimbed the tree My friends and I